List of high commissioners of Australia to India: Notes

-Consuls-General
+Consuls-general

 Mumbai

 The consulate-general was first opened in Bombay on the 21 August 1967, initially with a Deputy High Commissioner in charge until 1973, but was closed on the 30 April 1976 due to financial constraints, before being reopened on 6 February 1979.
 An Australian Trade Commission had been located in the city since 1939, with Roy Gollan (later high commissioner) serving as trade commissioner from 1939 to 1948.

 Kolkata

 On 18 June 1970, the post was originally opened as the Deputy High Commission, Calcutta, to replace the Trade Commission which had existed in the city since 1939.
 Like the Bombay post, the Deputy High Commission was downgraded to a consulate-general on 13 May 1973, before being closed in April 1976 due to budget constraints.

 Chennai

+In 2023 Chennai received a new Consul General (name TBC).
+The departure of Sarah Kirlew was seen as a sad day.